Ten things fantasy players should watch for in Week 2

 [Enter the $150K Baller football contest. $10 to play and $15K to 1st place]

 2. The other major issue for the Titans investors is the rushing splits between DeMarco Murray and Derrick Henry.
-Last week it was 67% of RB carries for Murray.
-In 2016, it was 72%.
+Last week it was 67 percent of RB carries for Murray.
+In 2016, it was 72 percent.
 So this pace would be a hit for Murray similar to what was priced into his ADP.

 3. The injury to Danny Woodhead (shocker) makes Javorius (Buck) Allen the primary receiver at running back for a team expected to deploy them often in the passing game.
-Running backs had 5 of the Ravens 17 targets in Week 1.
-Allen had five games of 5+ catches in 2015, so he is a solid PPR play for as long as Woodhead is out (expected to be eight weeks).
+Running backs had five of the Ravens’ 17 targets in Week 1.
+Allen had five games of five-plus catches in 2015, so he is a solid PPR play for as long as Woodhead is out (expected to be eight weeks).

 4. Cam Newton is all over the place in fantasy, either an MVP candidate (2015) or a quarterback who cannot even finish in the top 12 (2014 and 2016).
-Is Newton even a better bet than Tyrod Taylor, who is freely available in many leagues (just 50% owned)?
-In 2016, Taylor finished 7th in scoring and Newton 13th.
+Is Newton even a better bet than Tyrod Taylor, who is freely available in many leagues (just 50 percent owned)?
+In 2016, Taylor finished seventh in scoring and Newton 13th.

 [Now’s the time to sign up for Fantasy Basketball!
 Join for free]

 8. Martavis Bryant has long odds to come back from a year-long suspension.
 No one ever has.
 Of course, the sample is small.
 But maybe you can’t miss all that time and just pick up where you left off.
 That actually seems pretty reasonable, doesn’t it?
-And if you are 95% of what you were in the NFL, that doesn’t mean that you get 95% of your former production.
+And if you are 95 percent of what you were in the NFL, that doesn’t mean that you get 95 percent of your former production.
 It means you are just another guy or even out of the league.